-The post contains 10 links to 10 articles I have read.
-I picked 3 tips from each of them, making up to 30 tips.
+In the former post, I picked 3 tips from 10 famous bloggers, making up to 30 tips.
 Those are too many for most people to remember.

 So let’s summarize those posts into 10 powerful tips that can supercharge your content writing game.

-10 Powerful Content Writing Tips for the Best of the Best Writers
+10 Powerful Tips for the Best From the Best Writers

 I’ve been writing for a while and continue to realize the best writers have a lot of things they practice.
 These things focus more on the mind, how you think, and external things.
 What you put on the page is the last piece, but the thought behind it is more important.